 Investing in Platinum

 Platinum is the most expensive commodity of all.
-In 2010, when a tonne of copper cost almost US$10,000, a tonne of platinum would have required around $64 million.
+In 2025, when a metric ton of copper cost almost US$9,500, a ton of platinum would have required over $34 million.

 Platinum makes beautiful jewellery and has knocked gold off its throne of being the most desirable metal for luxury goods buyers.
 It is also used in industrial applications, primarily in catalytic car converters which now have to be fitted into any new car produced in the western world.
 Both the US and Europe have tightened up regulations on clean air.